IgorShadurin/frog-1/README.md

 - `APP_SHARE_URL` - the link to the Frame itself after deployment, needed to share the Quiz with other users.
 - `APP_AUTH_URL` - not required.
 The link to the authorization Frame.
 You can provide your own if the standard one doesn't fit.
 - `APP_TITLE` - not required.
 The title of your application.
+- `KV_NAMESPACE` - not required.
+A unique namespace for your application.
+Required only if multiple applications use the same KV storage.

 ## Installation
 ```